opnfv/vineperf/docs/testing/developer/devguide/results/results.rst

 OPNFV Test Results
 =========================
-VSPERF CI jobs are run daily and sample results can be found at https://wiki.opnfv.org/display/vsperf/Vsperf+Results
+ViNePerf CI jobs are run daily and sample results can be found at https://wiki.opnfv.org/display/vsperf/Vsperf+Results

-Testcase names shown in the dashboard are combination of orignal testcase name from VSPERF framework and indication of used vswitch.
+Testcase names shown in the dashboard are combination of orignal testcase name from ViNePerf framework and indication of used vswitch.

     Example: